 When starchy foods get wet, they expand.
 So, when spaghetti, rice, or bread finds its way down your disposal—you’re in for one big clog.
 These items will continue to grow until you have a complete blockage in your system.

-For garbage disposal repairs and replacements and professional drain cleaning, contact Brownie's Septic and Plumbing, LLC at (407) 890-0116.
-We are here 24/7 for your emergent needs.
+For garbage disposal repairs and replacements and professional drain cleaning in Orlando and throughout Central Florida, reach out to Brownie's Septic and Plumbing, LLC by calling (407) 890-0116 or contacting us online!
+We are here 24/7 for your emergency needs.